-The Virginia Tech Research Center - Arlington is located at 900 N. Glebe Road.
-The highly visible state-of-the-art facility will further the university's mission to expand its research portfolio in the National Capital Region.
-The region offers great opportunity for partnerships with corporate research entities and close proximity to government agencies and other public and private-sector organizations.
-The building is located in the Ballston district of Arlington, a short distance from many of the leading science and research agencies of the federal government and many high-technology companies.
-The seven-floor, 144,000-square-foot Virginia Tech Research Center - Arlington features first floor amenities which include retail, exhibits, and outdoor terrace restaurant, and abundant green space.
-The interior includes computational laboratories, offices, and a conference center to accommodate meetings, forums, symposia, and other events.
-The second floor conference center is available to the science and technology communities throughout the region for meetings and events not specifically related to the university and two of the seven floors in the building not occupied by Virginia Tech are available for Commercial lease.
-The building is among the best connected research facilities in the world, incorporating next-generation internet with direct fiber access to National LambdaRail, Internet 2, and multiple federal networks.
+The Virginia Tech Research Center - Arlington, at 900 N. Glebe Road, is a highly visible state-of-the-art facility designed to further the university's mission to expand its research portfolio in the National Capital Region.
+The building is located in the vibrant Ballston district of Arlington, a short distance from many of the leading science and research agencies of the federal government and many high-technology companies.

+The seven-floor, 144,000-square-foot research center is U.S. Green Council LEED-certified.
+The interior, designed by Gensler, includes computational laboratories, offices, and an Executive Briefing Center (EBC) to accommodate meetings, forums, symposia, and other events.
+The EBC is available to the science and technology communities throughout the region for meetings and events not specifically related to the university, and two of the seven floors in the building not occupied by Virginia Tech are for commercial lease.

+The building is among the best-connected research facilities in the world, incorporating next-generation Internet with direct fiber access to Internet 2 and multiple federal networks.
 High-performance connectivity links this research center to Virginia Tech's main campus in Blacksburg, as well as to other major universities.
-The network provides access to international peering points in New York, Chicago, Seattle, Los Angeles, and Florida, and the building includes a secure date center for high performance computing (HPC)-based research.
+The network provides access to international peering points in New York, Chicago, Seattle, Los Angeles, and Florida, and the building includes a secure data center for high performance computing (HPC)-based research.